 A dentist from India, I have been making a new life for myself in America since 2013.
-Since March of last year, 2014, I have been working as a Registered Dental Assistant at XXXX, a clinic near where I live in Houston, Texas.
+Since March of 2014, I have been working as a Registered Dental Assistant at XXXX, a clinic near where I live in Houston, Texas.
 I have fallen totally in love with the practice of dentistry in America.
 It brings me such joy that I am anxious to get to the clinic early each day to begin.
-I have learned a great deal about some of the most advanced procedures in our clinic that will help me to excel in your DDS Program and empower me towards a long career, giving my all to my patients and increasingly making my personal contribution to the underserved, first in the USA and later in my native India which is in such great need.
+I have learned a great deal about some of the most advanced procedures in our clinic that will help me to excel in your DDS Program and empower me towards a long career, giving my all to my patients and increasingly making my contribution to the underserved, first in the USA and later in my native India which is in such great need.

 My duties at XXXX include maintaining accurate and timely records of test results and applying standard quality control procedures to assure their accuracy, regulating sterilization and asepsis protocols, managing and ordering materials, and keeping records for state inspection and various laboratory works.
 I enjoy operating, calibrating, and performing routine maintenance on specialized equipment.
 I maintain our supply inventory, organize files and records, and prepare solutions and stains for prescribed tests, and I also greet patients, set up the operatory, take and develop radiographs, and assist the dentist with a wide variety of treatments and procedures.
 In addition to my full-time position as a Dental Assistant, since May of 2015, I have been working as a research technician at the XXXX Center for Biomaterials and Biomimetics, part of the UXX School of Dentistry complex.
 This has also enabled me to learn about important aspects of dentistry that will be useful for the long term, especially back in India, which confronts significant challenges in waste disposal.